 Patients with suspected glaucoma need a thorough ocular examination to rule out co-pathology or other possible diagnoses.
-Assessments are the same for glaucoma patients and those with - or suspected to have - ocular hypertension (see 'Ocular hypertension', below).
+Assessments are the same for glaucoma patients and those with - or suspected to have - ocular hypertension (see 'What is ocular hypertension?', below).

 See also the separate Examination of the Eye article.

-- Corneal thickness - this influences the IOP reading.
+- Corneal thickness - this influences the intraocular pressure reading.
 If it is thicker than usual, it will take greater force to indent the cornea and an erroneously high reading will be obtained.
 (The opposite is true for a thin cornea.)
 Corneal thickness is measured by pachymetry.

-- Tonometry - this is the objective measurement of IOP, usually based on the assessment of resistance of the cornea to indent.
-The normal range is considered to be 10 mm Hg-21 mm Hg.
+- Tonometry - this is the objective measurement of intraocular pressure, usually based on the assessment of resistance of the cornea to indent.
+The normal range is considered to be 10 mm Hg to 21 mm Hg.
 There are various tonometers available but the most frequently used in a hospital setting is Goldmann's applanation tonometer.

 - Optic disc examination - this is key, as it is a direct marker of disease progression.
 Optic disc damage is assessed by looking at the ratio of the diameters of the pale centre (cup) to the overall size of the disc.The normal cup:disc ratio is 0.3, although it can be up to 0.7 in some normal people: